realdeeep/obj_det/README.md

 ## Overview

-This project aims to detect and recognize American Sign Language gestures in real-time using a Convolutional Neural Network (CNN).
+This project aims to detect and recognize American Sign Language gestures (ASL) in real-time using a Convolutional Neural Network (CNN).
 The project consists of two main components:

 1. **Training the CNN Model:** A Jupyter Notebook (`main1.ipynb`) is provided to train a CNN model on the Sign Language MNIST dataset.
 The notebook covers data preprocessing, model building, training, and saving the trained model.